shiveshchowdary/EHR-ContrastiveLearning/README.md

 # Contrastive Pretraining with Masked Imputation for Long Clinical Timeseries Data

+This is the official code for "An Efficient Contrastive Unimodal Pretraining Method for EHR Time Series Data" at IEEE-EMBS International Conference on Biomedical and Health Informatics (BHI’24).
+The paper can be found here: https://arxiv.org/abs/2410.09199

 ## Model Description
 This model was developed to handle large time series data from Electronic Health Records (EHR) with a combined pretraining objective that includes both sequence-level and token-level tasks.
 The model was pretrained using data from the MIMIC-III dataset and externally validated on the eICU dataset.